oracle-livelabs/database-maa/recovery-service/pit-restore/pit-restore2.md

 3. Type N to exit out of the Cloud Shell tutorial.

-4. Download and unzip this [SSH key](https://objectstorage.us-ashburn-1.oraclecloud.com/p/pFCXNoopaTHpNpK2n1eyvnzzVi4bcDGN5wCf7ZJA-Le-BwUnsibXb1SQT-VdPF9x/n/c4u04/b/events/o/id_rsa_livelabs.zip)

-5. Upload the SSH private key by clicking the gear in the top right of the cloud shell
+4. Upload the SSH private key by clicking the gear in the top right of the cloud shell
     ![Launch point location for cloud shell upload](images/cloud_shell_upload.png)

-6. Change the permissions on the uploaded key file
+5. Change the permissions on the uploaded key file
     ```
     <copy>chmod 600 <private_key_file> </copy>
     ```

-7. SSH into the host using the follow command:
+6. SSH into the host using the follow command:
     ```
     <copy>ssh -i <private_key_file> opc@<public-ip-address> </copy>
     ```

-8. Change user to Oracle:
+7. Change user to Oracle:
     ```
     $ <copy>sudo su - oracle</copy>
     ```
-9. Connect to the database:
+8. Connect to the database:
     ```
     $ <copy>sqlplus / as sysdba</copy>
     ```

-10. Create a table for customers:
+9. Create a table for customers:
     ```
     SQL> <copy>create table customer(first_name varchar2(50));</copy>
     ```
-11. Insert new customers:
+10. Insert new customers:
     ```
     SQL> <copy>INSERT INTO customer (first_name)
             WITH names AS (